hapax/hapax.github.io/assets/teaching.md

 The [data unambiguously show](https://www.jumpmath.org/jump/en/research_reports) that, at least for primary students, this approach works wonders.
-I am proposing a change in how we teach *secondary* mathematics, with various other tweaks in emphasis and technique, in particular on aesthetics and application.
+I am proposing a change in how we teach *secondary* mathematics, with various other tweaks in emphasis and technique.
 There may be wrinkles that arise from this difference in emphasis, but I would be surprised if the results were dramatically different.

 #### What about engaged students?